-I suggest that there are phenomena - e.g., discontinuous transformations in material bodies driven by sudden changes in surroundings - where the principle of energy conservation does not apply in the hegemonic way presumed by platonic science.
+My critical reconstruction challenges the claim of "perfect" energy conservation.
+I suggest that there are phenomena - especially discontinuous transformations in material bodies driven by sudden changes in surroundings - where the principle of energy conservation does not apply in the hegemonic way presumed by platonic science.
 Chief examples discussed below are red-hot steel being quenched in ice water and production of snowflakes from gaseous water vapor.
-The principle of energy conservation is based on "state" conditions, e.g., a defined and uniform "temperature" and static surroundings.
-There is no defined "temperature" in the examples.
-Instead, hot conditions are changing to cold and energy is being suddenly dissipated.
+The principle of energy conservation requires "state" conditions, e.g., a defined and uniform "temperature" and static surroundings.
+However, there is no defined "temperature" in the examples.
+Instead, hot surroundings are changing to cold and energy is suddenly dissipated.
 The results are material bodies with distinct and individual characters, e.g., snowflakes.

 Feynman had some good reasons for claims about "perfect" energy conservation.
-The goal of comprehending physical phenomena through invariance, symmetry and continuity did succeed in important cases that are based on empty space.
+The goal of comprehending physical phenomena through invariance, symmetry and continuity did succeed in important cases.
+However, such successes are set in empty space and in situations that are based on empty space.
 Scientific reasoning based on empty space started off in ancient Greece with geometrical reasoning and developed historically from that base.
 Structural components of geometrical reasoning such as axioms and theorems guided early philosophers and scientists.
-Newton's Principia Mathematica (1687) used geometrical proofs rather than calculus derivations like those taught today.
+Newton's Principia Mathematica (1687), used geometrical proofs rather than calculus derivations like those taught today.
 He evidently thought that geometrical proofs were more authoritative than his novel mathematics.
 Newton's approach requires the mathematical reduction of huge solar and planetary masses to geometrical "mass points" or "corpuscles" and such a reduction was a point of difficulty for him.
-Strictly applied, such a reduction is limited to spherical bodies.
+Strictly applied, such a reduction is limited to symmetrical bodies.
 Although celestial bodies are approximately spherical, there are deviations.
 The entire approach becomes problematical when complications are introduced.
-Insoluble "three-body problems" became evident during the 18th century.
+"Three-body problems" became evident during the $18^{th}$ century.
 "Chaos" conditions in possible orbits were disclosed when computers became powerful enough to handle massive calculations required to apply Newton's formulae to an actual planetary system.

-Major successes in the saga of development of electricity and magnetism also occurred in empty space.
+Major events in the saga of development of electricity and magnetism also occurred in empty space.
 Investigations into material phenomena such as Faraday's development of electrochemistry did not figure in the main line of the saga that culminated in Maxwell's spectacularly successful achievements.
-Maxwell used empty space symmetries, conservation principles and continuity assumptions to construct his "displacement current" and "light is Electromagnetic Waves" model.
+Maxwell used empty space symmetries, conservation principles and continuity assumptions to construct his "displacement current" and the "light is Electromagnetic Waves" model.
 He stated the speed of light in terms of electrical and magnetic quantities, revealing long-sought secrets.
 Later, Einstein's theories superseded both Newton's and Maxwell's models but retained and developed their spatial approach.
 "Elementary particle physics" - where Feynman was eminent - treats empty space as definitive for all situations.